 - If you are using Series EE savings bonds for your own education and want the tax benefits, the bonds must be registered directly in your name.

 - There are income requirements established by the government that you must meet depending on your situation.
-These are updated frequently, but for the fiscal year 2017, they were as follows: "For single taxpayers, the tax exclusion income limit is an adjusted gross income of $93,150 and above.
-For married taxpayers filing jointly, the tax exclusion income limit is an adjusted gross income of $147,250 and above.
-Married couples must file jointly to be eligible for the exclusion."
+These are updated frequently, but for the fiscal year 2019, they were as follows: "Your modified adjusted gross income (AGI) is less than: $96,100 if single, head of household, or qualifying widow(er); $151,600 if married filing jointly."

 - The post-secondary institution that you attend must qualify for the Series EE savings bond program by being a university, college, or vocational school that meets federal assistance stands by offering programs such as guaranteed student loans.